History of the Philippines: Military

 Japan launched a surprise attack on the Clark Air Base in Pampanga on the morning of December 8, 1941, just ten hours after the attack on Pearl Harbor.
 Aerial bombardment was followed by landings of ground troops on Luzon.
 The defending Philippine and United States troops were under the command of General Douglas MacArthur.
 Under the pressure of superior numbers, the defending forces withdrew to the Bataan Peninsula and to the island of Corregidor at the entrance to Manila Bay.

 On January 2, 1942, General MacArthur declared the capital city, Manila, an open city to prevent its destruction.
 The Philippine defense continued until the final surrender of United States-Philippine forces on the Bataan Peninsula in April 1942 and on Corregidor in May of the same year.
 Most of the 80,000 prisoners of war captured by the Japanese at Bataan were forced to undertake the infamous Bataan Death March to a prison camp 105 kilometers to the north.
 About 10,000 Filipinos and 1,200 Americans died before reaching their destination.

 President Quezon and Osmeña had accompanied the troops to Corregidor and later left for the United States, where they set up a government in exile.
 MacArthur was ordered to Australia, where he started to plan for a return to the Philippines.

 The Japanese military authorities immediately began organizing a new government structure in the Philippines and established the Philippine Executive Commission.
-They initially organized a Council of State, through which they directed civil affairs until October 1943, when Japan declared the Philippines as an independent republic at Gozen Kaigi since U.S. government had promised independence of the Philippines in 1935.
+They initially organized a Council of State, through which they directed civil affairs until October 1943, when Japan declared the Philippines an independent republic at Gozen Kaigi since U.S. government had promised independence of the Philippines in 1935.
 The Japanese-sponsored republic headed by President José P. Laurel proved to be unpopular.